hynek/environ-config/docs/tutorial.md

 ## Defaults

-Now let's assume you want to keep `AppConfig.value` on 42, but have an option to overwrite it when needed.
+Now let's assume you want to keep `AppConfig.value` on 42 but have an option to overwrite it when needed.
-Assign a default value for it and that will be used if the variable in question is not present:
+Assign a default value for it, and that will be used if the variable in question is not present:

 ```{doctest}
 >>> @environ.config